Experienced & Expert Attorneys That Handle All Types of Phoenix Family Law Matters

-Canterbury Law Group’s lawyers handle all types of Phoenix and Scottsdale Family Law matters including divorce, child custody, paternity, prenuptial agreements, spousal maintenance, decree enforcement, child relocation, father’s rights, and mother’s rights, and grandparents’ rights.
+Searching for family lawyers in Phoenix?
+Canterbury Law Group can help!
+Canterbury Law Group attorneys specialize in family law including divorce, child custody, paternity, prenuptial agreements, spousal maintenance, decree enforcement, child relocation, father’s rights, and mother’s rights, and grandparents’ rights in Phoenix, Arizona.

 Family law is a complex legal area requiring measured and detailed strategy and execution, and the courtroom is ultimately where many significant and life changing decisions are made.
-Our dedicated Scottsdale divorce lawyers will ensure thorough preparation for every public hearing appearance all the way through trial.
-Your divorce lawyer, like you, will know the facts, the law and position you to achieve the highest degree of success the law allows.
+Our dedicated Phoenix family lawyers will ensure thorough preparation for every public hearing appearance all the way through trial.
+Your lawyer, like you, will know the facts, the law and position you to achieve the highest degree of success the law allows.

 Whether you are considering filing for divorce or you’ve already been served with a divorce petition, it is critical to speak with an attorney immediately to assess your legal rights and take the necessary steps to protect them.
 Delay may result in limiting your options.Every situation is unique and our attorneys are well equipped to provide you with the tools to make the best decision that suits your particular situation.